Penny-Admixture/lightning/README.md

-# c-lightning: A specification compliant Lightning Network implementation in C
+# peercoin c-lightning: A specification compliant Lightning Network implementation in C

 c-lightning is a lighweight, highly customizable and [standard compliant][std] implementation of the Lightning Network protocol.